cap-js/docs/tools/cds-lint/index.md

 Successfully added features to your project.
 </pre>

-Given that either a _package.json_, _pom.xml_, or _.cdsrc.json_ file is found, a prompt appears on whether to install the ESLint dependencies.
-Once confirmed, this will install ESLint, the CDS plugin, as well as add the corresponding configuration for the CDS recommended rules into your project.
+If a _package.json_, _pom.xml_, or _.cdsrc.json_ file is found, you have the choice to install the ESLint dependencies directly.
+Once confirmed, this will install ESLint and the CDS plugin, as well as add the corresponding configuration for the recommended rules into your project.

 ### CDS Lint CLI {#usage-lint-cli}